1. Overview

 - incompatible business cultures

-- resources being diverted from your business' main aims
+- resources being diverted from your business's main aims.

 Get expert advice from professionals, such as management accountants and solicitors, with experience in similar deals to help forecast potential pitfalls and to address any that arise.